chm-dev/gulp_bootstrap-sass_bake_livereload_starter/readme.md

 and  triggers live reload.
 If change is made to sass file it is compiled to public/css/dist directory.

-Templated is based on [gist by user theRemix](https://gist.github.com/theRemix/b9f10de0bead6a7eaf5a) but replaced Foundation with Bootstrap.
+Templated is based on [gist by user theRemix](https://gist.github.com/theRemix/b9f10de0bead6a7eaf5a) but Foundation is replaced with Bootstrap.

 ## First use